SAP-archive/teched2020-DT266/exercises/Chapter8/Markdown.md

 ![](Markdown_files/info_word.png)

-Congratulations you made some progress and you concluded your SAP TechEd Session on SAP Cloud ALM successfully\!
+Congratulations, you made some progress and you concluded your SAP TechEd Session on SAP Cloud ALM successfully\!